earcam/org.openjdk.dio/README.md

   * jar and native libraries
   * sample code jar, properties and security policy
   * a tarball with script to run the [GPIOLEDSample](http://hg.openjdk.java.net/dio/dev/file/tip/samples/gpio/src/dio/gpio/GPIOLEDSample.java) out of the box
-2. Add sufficient OSGi metadata to run happily in any Java 8 OSGi runtime
+2. Add sufficient OSGi metadata to run happily in _any_ Java 8 OSGi runtime
 3. Add maven source and javadoc artifacts to ease development

 ## Licence

-It's GPL, as per the underlying licence http://hg.openjdk.java.net/dio/dev/file/tip/LICENSE
+It's [GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), as per the underlying licence http://hg.openjdk.java.net/dio/dev/file/tip/LICENSE

 ## Using
-See this project's assembly.xml for an trivial example of how the libs can be packaged.
+See this project's assembly.xml for a trivial example of how the libs can be packaged.

 ### Dependency Management

+Latest version can be determined from [central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22org.openjdk.dio%22%20AND%20g%3A%22io.earcam.wrapped%22).

-The DIO library is packaged as an OSGi bundle (including the native lib):
+The DIO library is packaged as an OSGi bundle (note the native library is embedded in the jar):

 	<dependency>
 		<groupId>io.earcam.wrapped</groupId>
 		<artifactId>org.openjdk.dio</artifactId>
-		<version>LATEST</version>
+		<version>${version.dio}</version>
 	</dependency>